CodyNjos/the_game_exchange/README.md

 ![](https://i.imgur.com/lWlpyaK.png)

 To see games other people have on their wishlists, navigate to the In Demand Tab.
-Here you will find a list off all the games people are looking to receive in a trade.
+Here you will find a list off all the games people are looking to receive in a trade. <br /> <br />
 ![](https://i.imgur.com/XXCz2hx.png)